-Introduce LO4: Understand about co-regulation and its role.
+Introduce LO4: Understand co-regulation and its role in the development of self-regulation.

-4.1 Define co-regulation
+4.1 Describe the term co-regulation

-4.2 Explain the role of co-regulation in nurturing children to achieve self-regulation
+4.2 Discuss the role of co-regulation in supporting children to achieve self-regulation

 Begin this session by recapping self-regulation and the five domains.
 This may be best achieved by looking at an image and reflecting on the stressors that can be associated with each of the domains.
 The session is now moving on to look at co-regulation and will start to consider the role of co-regulation in nurturing children for self-regulation.